Interviewing Your Adult Students to Gain Critical Insights and Boost Enrollment

 Getting Adult Students to Talk to You

-You first need to collect adult students to interview.
+In order to begin interviewing adult students, you first need to collect names.
 You’re trying to understand why adults would make the decision to go back to school and what the process looks like.
+Or in the case of increasing adult student enrollment through organizational partnerships, you want to know what employees are looking for from a school.
 So it’s preferable to speak to both current and prospective students who have recently gone through and remember the admissions process themselves.

-One easy way to acquire interviewees is to email prospective students and invite them to participate for a small gift card.
+One easy way to acquire interviewees to begin interviewing adult students is to email prospective students and invite them to participate for a small gift card.
 Offering a reward of appreciation is an effective way to get busy adults to share 20-30 minutes of their time.

 In addition to prospective students who have committed to your program (or just recently enrolled), it’s also important to speak to prospective students who didn’t choose to attend your school or otherwise failed to finish your online application.
 These individuals are especially valuable because they reveal blind spots in your marketing and admissions strategies.